Deep03/Calculator/README.md

 ## Acknowledgments
 The Tkinter library provides the foundation for building the GUI.
 Special thanks to the developers and contributors of Python and Tkinter for their excellent work.
-Contact
-For any further questions or inquiries, please contact Your Name.

-Please make sure to replace [Your Name] and [your.email@example.com] in the contact section with your actual name and email address.

-Remember to include the LICENSE file in the project directory and customize it if necessary, according to your licensing preferences.

-Feel free to enhance the README.md further based on your project requirements and any additional information you would like to provide to users.